Stéphane E. Caron

 Stéphane provides strategic advice on contentious and non-contentious matters to a broad range of clients from entertainment companies and software businesses to airlines, fashion designers, and manufacturers of motor vehicles, clothing and other consumer goods.
 He also regularly advises public sector and not-for-profit organizations, including government departments, crown corporations and professional associations.

 A member of the Gowling WLG's Intellectual Property Litigation Group, Stéphane represents clients before the Federal Court of Canada, the Federal Court of Appeal, the Ontario Superior Court of Justice and the Trademark Opposition Board.
-He has also appeared before the Québec Superior Court and the Québec Court of Appeal.

 Fluent in French and English, Stéphane advises and represents clients in both of Canada's official languages.